 Are dwarf gouramis aggressive?

-Dwarf gouramis are not typically considered schooling fish.
-In their natural habitat, they are known to be solitary or form small social groups rather than large schools.
+Dwarf gouramis (Trichogaster lalius) are not typically considered schooling fish.
+In the wild, they tend to be solitary or form small social groups rather than large, coordinated schools.
+This behavior translates to the aquarium, where they are often peaceful but can become territorial under certain conditions.

-Male dwarf gouramis can become territorial, especially during breeding or when kept with other males.
-They may display aggression towards other males, including chasing, fin-nipping, and even fighting.
-It’s recommended to keep only one male dwarf gourami per tank to minimize aggression.
+- While dwarf gouramis are generally peaceful, they can display territorial behavior, especially males.
+Male dwarf gouramis are known to become aggressive during breeding or when housed with other males.
+This can lead to chasing, fin-nipping, and even fighting.
+For this reason, it’s best to keep only one male dwarf gourami per tank to avoid conflicts.

 Gender differences: male vs female